oikoweather/oiko-docs/docs/references.md

 ## /datasets

 Use this to get an update of the data.
 If you'd like to check that the data has been updated before making a call, use this API endpoint.
-There is no cost associated with this.
+This API call does not use any data units.

 ```py linenums="1"
 import requests